Yosef-Adel/AI/Astar/README.md

-Apply A* Algorithm with 3 heuristics
+Apply A* Algorithm with 3 heuristics on Sammy the spartan ("Pac-man")